ma-0W/my-scripts-repo/README.md

 - Automatically scans copied IP addresses
 - Displays results in a structured format
 - Uses VirusTotal API for threat analysis
-- Designed to stay on top of other windows, allowing for seamless monitoring without disrupting your workflow
+- 📌Designed to stay on top of other windows, allowing for seamless monitoring without disrupting your workflow

 **Usage:**
 ```bash